sdondley/karabiner_json_generator/README.md

 ## About
 This repository contains the Karabiner JSON Generator, a crude, unfinished tool for generating JSON configurations for use with Karabiner-Elements (K-E).
+It's mostly here to showcase the Complex Modifiers™️  Ruleset I developed and will expand on as time permits.

 ### What's Inside
 * This README file